Sakura Wars: Main series

 The original Sakura Wars was released in 1996 for the Sega Saturn.
 It was ported to a number of platforms including Dreamcast, Microsoft Windows and mobile devices.
 A remake for the PlayStation 2 (PS2), Sakura Wars: In Hot Blood, was released in 2003.
 The remake includes additional voice acting, redone graphics and battle system based on later entries.
 Its sequel Sakura Wars 2: Thou Shalt Not Die was released for the Saturn in 1998.
 It was the last title developed for the platform, receiving ports to Dreamcast and Windows, and as a bundle with the first game to the PlayStation Portable (PSP).

 The next entry, Sakura Wars 3: Is Paris Burning?, was released in 2001 for the Dreamcast.
 It was later ported to Windows, and then to the PS2 with Dreamcast-exclusive features redesigned to work on the PS2.
 Sakura Wars 4: Fall in Love, Maidens was released in 2002 for the Dreamcast.
 It was the last Sakura Wars game produced for Sega hardware, and was later ported to Windows.

 The fifth game, Sakura Wars V: Farewell, My Lovely, was first released for the PS2 in Japan in 2005.
 It was the first mainline Sakura Wars game to be produced after Sega abandoned game console production.
 In North America, Europe, and Australia, the game was localized as Sakura Wars: So Long, My Love and published by NIS America for the PS2 and the Wii in 2010; this release removed the number from the title.
-The sixth entry is a soft reboot of the series, titled Sakura Wars (New Sakura Wars in Japan).
+The sixth entry is a soft reboot of the series, titled Shin Sakura Wars (Sakura Wars in the west).
 The game carries over multiple elements while featuring a new cast and action-based combat system.
 It was released for the PlayStation 4 (PS4) in 2019 in Asia, and 2020 worldwide.